 This apple and blackberry pie recipe is a variation on a classic apple pie.
-It’s made brighter in color and flavor from the addition of plump summer blackberries.
+It’s made brighter in color and flavor by adding plump blackberries to crisp fall apples.

 It’s the perfect fall pie for when apple season comes around.
-Or to bring back memories of late summer if you have fruit tucked away in the freezer.
+Or this apple blackberry pie will bring back memories of late summer if you have fruit tucked away in the freezer.

-.It’s also my submission for the reddit 52 weeks of baking challenge, week 47: pie.
-You can see the list of 2021 challenges at the bottom of this post.
+(This blackberry apple pie was my submission for the reddit 52 weeks of baking challenge, week 47: pie.
+You can see the list of 2021 challenges at the bottom of this post.)

-Inspiration for the fruit combination in this blackberry apple pie recipe came from my strawberry apple pie pictured below.
-The top crust for that pie would also work on this pie, if you prefer it to the lattice.
+Inspiration for this blackberry and apple pie recipe came from my strawberry apple pie pictured below.
+That cutout top crust would also work on this pie, if you prefer.

 The key to the flakiest pastry is to treat it gently and to keep it cold.
-But that doesn’t mean that there aren’t shortcuts if you spontaneously decide you want pie for dessert tonight.
+But there are shortcuts if you spontaneously decide you want pie for dessert tonight.

 Pie crust can be made by hand, with a mixer, or with a food processor.
-With the food processor, you gain in ease, but you lose a bit of flakiness.
+It’s easier with the food processor, but you lose a bit of flakiness.
 In my opinion, some times call for convenience.
 Pie tonight, right?

-Pro Tip: Pie and other pastry can be challenging to make when it is hot.
-If you’re making pie in the summertime, try to the work making and rolling the crust in the morning.
+Tip from the wisequacker: pie and other pastry can be challenging to make when it’s hot.
+If you make pie in the summertime, try to plan to make and roll the crust in the morning.